xopto/pyxopto/docs/source/mcml/examples/scattering_phase_function.rst

 The Monte Carlo simulator objects
 ---------------------------------

-We define two :py:class:`~xopto.mcml.mc.MC` simulator objects, which accept the defined layer stacks, sources, detectors and OpenCL ready device context.
+We define two :py:class:`~xopto.mcml.mc.Mc` simulator objects, which accept the defined layer stacks, sources, detectors and OpenCL ready device context.
 The :code:`detector` keyword argument accepts an instance of :py:class:`~xopto.mcml.mcdetector.base.Detectors`, which in turn accepts a top, bottom and specular detectors.
 In this example we have set only the top detector :code:`detector_top_radial`, which we have defined above.

 In both cases we also define a maximum simulation radius :py:attr:`xopto.mcml.mc.Mc.rmax` beyond which the photon packets are not propagated since they likely do not contribute to the reflectance signal.